AyrA/BasicKit/README.md

 When crafting stuff, a solar panel can't keep up with the energy requirement by far.
 The accumulator allows to bridge that gap and also allows crafting at night.

-## data-final-fixes.lua
+## data.lua and data-final-fixes.lua

-This file makes all items machine-craftable only.
+These files make all items machine-craftable only.

 # For Mod Developers